-The Arizona Job Training Program is a job-specific reimbursable grant program that supports the design and delivery of customized training plans for employers creating new jobs or increasing the skill and wage levels of current employees.
+The Arizona Job Training grant is a job-specific grant that supports the design and delivery of customized training plans for employers creating new jobs.

 Who can apply?